 - Write about a time when you lost something (e.g., an object, a belief, a relationship).
+Maybe it was your religious faith, maybe it was a stuffed animal, who knows?

 - Find a book or article, the more technical and less creative the better.
 Flip through and randomly select, then copy down, 12 words.
 Freewrite and be sure to use all words at least once.